Fidelity Bond Definition

 Most small businesses operate on a fairly tight budget, and do not have immense cash reserves which can be accessed in the event of any financial setback, or loss of assets.
 Any small business which was forced to endure a significant loss of assets might well be thrown into bankruptcy, or at least into a financial situation which would make recovery difficult.
 That makes protection essential, so that the company could receive monetary compensation for any losses suffered, and it would not devastate the business.

 In a sense, these kinds of bonds can protect employees too, since if a catastrophic financial loss were to be sustained, it’s possible that most or all employees would be out of a job.
 With that possibility minimized by the purchase of one or more bonds, there is less chance of a crushing blow being dealt to the company via theft or fraud, and somewhat greater job security for employees.
 If you need help to better understand these, or any other type, give us a call at (800) 863-3210.
 You won’t be disappointed.

-NFP Surety bonds with only top-rated insurance carriers, such as Liberty Mutual Surety, The Hartford, RLI, and more!
+Surety by NFP bonds with only top-rated insurance carriers, such as Liberty Mutual Surety, The Hartford, RLI, and more!

-After someone asks you, ‘What is a fidelity bond?’, they might well want to follow up with the natural question, ‘What types of fidelity bonds are there?’.
-There are not many different types of fidelity bonds, so they will be relatively easy to remember.
+After someone asks you, ‘What is a fidelity bond?’, they might well want to follow up with the natural question, ‘What kinds are there?’.
+There are not many different types of bonds, so they will be relatively easy to remember.
 The first of these is the ERISA bond, which is purchased to protect your employee retirement fund against embezzlement by the managing employee.
-I really want to rank for the term, fidelity bond definition, so I apologize if it reads awkwardly.

 Business service bonds are those which protect you against any kind of damage or loss incurred when your employees enter the home of a private citizen to provide a business service.
 The amount of the claim would be paid to the business owner, who would then reimburse the client for damages.